KingSupernova31/RulesGuru/README.md

 * The `data_files` and `public_data_files` directories are *only* for files that are automatically generated; i.e. ones that can be deleted without causing an error.
 (Though doing so might lose important production data, like the question database or the admin accounts.)
 Hardcoded data files should be placed elsewhere.

 * If it matters for the issue you're working on, our hosting solution is basically a clone of this repo on a small Ubuntu DigitalOcean VPS.
 (1 CPU, 1GB memory + 5GB swap, and another ~10GB of free disk space, so keep things reasonably efficient.)
 Nginx reverse-proxies the local port out to the internet and certbot handles https, but other than that pretty much all information about the live site is reflected in this repo.

+* I don't mind if you use AI coding tools to help you (in fact I encourage it if it makes you faster), but I am getting really tired of people submitting fully AI-written [garbage PRs](https://github.com/KingSupernova31/RulesGuru/pull/228) that are full of useless bloat and don't solve the issue properly or at all.
+Please do not waste my time and I won't waste yours.

 ## Third-party usage